 Pristiphora cincta - Species not placed in a group

 More than one species may be concealed within Pristiphora cincta.
 Possibly a lowland species feeding on birch and a highland species feeding on bilberry.
 The female abdomen is red girdles on up to four middle tergites.
-Males often have a red girdle on the abdomen (lowland?) but are best determined by examination of the penis valves.
+Males often have a red girdle on the abdomen (lowland specimens?) but are best determined by examination of the penis valves.

-Larvae feed on downy birch, willows, bilberry and bog bilberry.
+Pristiphora cincta larvae feed on downy birch, willows, bilberry and bog bilberry.